No. 11 Creighton can't overcome slow start as Jays fall to Providence

 The Jays (10-4, 6-3) had to climb uphill from there.

-And it was a rather arduous ascent without their normally potent long-range shooting attack to rely on.
+And it was a rather arduous ascent without their normally potent long-range shooting to rely on.

-Creighton’s four made 3-pointers were a season-low.
-Its percentage behind the arc (17.4%) matched its third-lowest single-game rate in the last three seasons.
+Creighton’s four made 3-pointers were a season low.
+Its percentage behind the arc (17.4%, 4 of 23) matched its third lowest single-game rate in three seasons.

-The only long-range shot CU knocked down after halftime (missed eight) was Zegarowski’s desperation heave with five seconds left.
-Seniors Mitch Ballock and Denzel Mahoney couldn't connect on their eight combined tries from deep on the night.
+The only long-range shot CU knocked down after halftime (missing eight) was Marcus Zegarowski’s desperation heave with five seconds left.
+Seniors Mitch Ballock and Denzel Mahoney couldn’t connect on eight combined tries from deep on the night.

 “In a game like this when you’re not making shots and you’re playing a team that plays the physical nature of play that Providence does, mistakes are magnified,” McDermott said.